-The Oklahoma State Board of Cosmetology establishes and enforces safety and sanitation practice standards, which preserve and promote health and safety for the citizens of Oklahoma.
+The Oklahoma State Board of Cosmetology and Barbering establishes and enforces safety and sanitation practice standards, which preserve and promote health and safety for the citizens of Oklahoma.

 Q. What type of license is required?

-In Oklahoma, cosmetology, facial and nail technology may only be performed by individuals who hold a valid state license and who work in a licensed facility or hold a valid work permit.
+In Oklahoma, cosmetology, barbering, facial and nail technology may only be performed by individuals who hold a valid state license and who work in a licensed establishment or hold a valid work permit.

-Q. How can I tell if a person performing cosmetology is properly licensed?
+Q. How can I tell if a person performing cosmetology or barbering is properly licensed?

 All licenses and work permits must be posted in public view with a current photo attached.
-You may call the Board of Cosmetology and ask for license/permit verification.
+You may call the Board of Cosmetology and Barbering and ask for license/permit verification.

-Oklahoma cosmetology salons are inspected at least twice a year to ensure safety and sanitation compliance and to ensure all persons providing cosmetology services hold a valid license/permit.
+Oklahoma cosmetology and barber establishments are inspected at least twice a year to ensure safety and sanitation compliance and to ensure all persons providing services hold a valid license/permit.
 The most current salon inspection sheets must be posted in public view.

 Q. What services can a cosmetologist provide and what are some of the things I should look for when receiving these services?